|Nutrition Facts (per serving)|

 - Slicing cucumbers are your garden-variety cukes found in most grocery stores.
 They have tough, dark green skin that is usually waxed and seeds that can range from very small to very large.
 To avoid any bitter taste, they should be peeled and large seeds scooped out.
 Common varieties include Kirby and Persian.

 - Burpless cucumbers are also known as English cucumbers.
-They are longer and narrower than slicers and their seeds are usually so tiny, they don't have to be removed.
-The skin is thin and edible and, in general, are sweeter-tasting than a slicer, although some would argue they are flavorless.
+They are longer and narrower than slicers, and their seeds are usually so tiny, they don't have to be removed.
+The skin is thin and edible, and in general, they're sweeter-tasting than a slicer—although some would argue they are flavorless.
 They get their name from the fact that people believe it's the seeds in cucumbers that cause burping.
 Therefore, the negligible seed presence in English cukes should cause fewer burps and be "burpless."
-But the jury is still out on this one.
+But, the jury is still out on this one.